Paulina Goto: 2016 to 2019

+Acting hiatus and return (2024–present)

+In August 2024, Goto announced that she had decided to take a break from acting in order to focus on her upcoming second studio album and career as a solo singer/songwriter.
+She stated that because acting was a full-time job, often requiring her to be on film sets all day, she had little time for her aspirations as a solo singer.
+That year she starred in the Mexican comedy-drama film, Entra mi vida.
+The film was released in Mexico on 18 July 2024.

+In November 2025, it was announced that Goto would return to acting by starring in the telenovela Guardián de mi vida.

 Other television projects

 From April to June 2015, Goto traveled to Miami, Florida to film several appearances as a co-judge on the Sábado Gigante children's variety talent segment, "Estrellas del Futuro".
 The segment aired on Saturday evenings on Univision in the U.S. On 30 June 2015, she and Eleazar Gomez co-hosted the "Barbie Awards", a show recognizing young women who participate in philanthropy, journalism, sports, business, and acting.
 The show aired on 11 July 2015 on Canal 5.

-Goto was a coach on the children's talent variety show, "Pequeños Gigantes USA", the U.S. version of the Mexican show of the same name.
+Goto was a coach on the children's talent variety show, Pequeños Gigantes USA, the U.S. version of the Mexican show of the same name.
 In January 2017, she relocated to Miami to film the show.
 The program premiered on Univision on 6 February 2017.
 It airs weeknights from Monday through Thursday.

-Retirement from acting (2024)

-In August 2024, Goto announced that she had decided to retire as an actress in order to focus on her upcoming second studio album and career as a solo singer/songwriter.
-She stated that because acting was a full-time job, often requiring her to be on film sets all day, she had little time for her aspirations as a solo singer.
-During her acting career, she appeared in 8 telenovelas for Mexican media giant, Televisa, as well as films and a television series for Netflix, making her one of Mexico's most popular young actresses.
-Her retirement from acting in the Mexican industry concluded with the release of the Mexican comedy/drama film, Entra mi vida.
-The film was released in Mexico on 18 July 2024.
+In 2025, Goto competed on the seventh season of ¿Quién es la máscara? as "Tropi Coco".
+Her identity was revealed during the season finale on 14 December 2025, where she was declared the winner of the season.